WARRENSVILLE HEIGHTS BRANCH

-HBM worked with the Cuyahoga County Public Library to accurately translate their vision and building program into an attractive, functional, high performance building.
-The new 25,000 SF Warrensville Heights branch library is a flagship facility setting the bar for projects that will follow.
+HBM worked very closely with the Cuyahoga County Public Library to accurately translate their vision and building program into an attractive, functional, and high performance facility.
+The new 25,000 SF Warrensville Heights branch library is a flagship facility, setting the bar for projects that followed.

-The performance of this building reflects an innovative approach to floor plan flexibility creating transparency for visual control, the use of raised floor systems for flexible technology and highly efficient air distribution, and has achieved LEED Silver Certification.
+The performance of this building reflects an innovative approach to floor plan flexibility.
+Transparency for visual control, the use of raised floor systems for changeable technology and highly efficient air distribution all assisted in achieving LEED Silver Certification.